Skip to product information

 • Send to preferred e-reader and enjoy!

-Those rival wolves think they can use me and my coworkers as pawns.
+Those rival wolves think they can use my coworkers and me as pawns.
 Oh, hell no.

 Main Tropes